Ancient Wisdom for a Fulfilling Life: Timeless Principles for Growth

 Principle 6: Your Thoughts Shape Your World

-We understand that our thoughts can indirectly influence our behavior and how we see the world, from Native American tradition to modern affirmations.
+Our thoughts indirectly influence our behavior and how we see the world.
 While our thoughts don’t directly shape the world, they affect it through our frames, assumptions, and references.

 • Mindful Self-Talk: Do you treat yourself kindly or are you too critical?
 How you view yourself affects how you see others and the world.
 Your thoughts and expectations influence your actions.